domin224/czechia_real_estate/README.md

 3. **Visualization:**
    Load the processed data into Power BI or Tableau and use the prepared visualizations, or create your own dashboards.
 Alternatively, export the results as PDF reports or share .pbix files.

-## Disclaimer

-This dashboard presents average real estate prices and income data across the Czech Republic.
-Historical data comes from the ČÚZK database, which does not include 2024.
-Income data is from the ČSÚ.
-Data for 2025 was scraped from Sreality.cz on July 11 and reflects a snapshot, not a full-year average.
-The dashboard demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.

 ## Example Outputs

 - [Interactive Tableau Dashboard](https://public.tableau.com/views/Czechia_dashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 - [Power BI dashboard (.pbix)](powerbi_dashboard.pbix)
 - [Static PDF report](powerbi_dashboard.pdf)
 - [Final CSV data tables (ZIP)](csv_tables.zip)

+> **Disclaimer:**
+>This projects presents average real estate prices and income data across the Czech Republic.
+Historical data comes from the ČÚZK database, which does not include 2024.
+Income data is from the ČSÚ.
+Data for 2025 was scraped from Sreality.cz on July 11 and reflects a snapshot, not a full-year average.
+The dashboard demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.

 ## Author